Part of the iHRIS family of health workforce data solutions

 IntraHealth International and UNICEF created mHero in August 2014 to support health-sector communication during the Ebola outbreak in Liberia.
 The original version of mHero connected Liberia's health workforce information system, iHRIS, with RapidPro, a platform that delivers basic text and audio messages.
 The use of RapidPro made it possible to reach most Liberian frontline health workers using only basic mobile phones.

 Since the end of the Ebola crisis, the Ministry of Health and Social Welfare in Liberia has integrated the platform into its health information system infrastructure to meet ongoing communication needs for various health services.
-Sierra Leone and Senegal have also implemented mHero.
+Several other countries have also tested or deployed mHero.

 The technology behind mHero has also evolved since the initial deployment in Liberia.
 Both advancements in technology, as well as varying conditions and needs in other countries, inspired IntraHealth to make mHero more interoperable.
-It can operate with other communication platforms and any health information systems compliant with the global OpenHIE principles for health information exchange.
+It can operate with other communication platforms and any health information systems compliant with the global Fast Healthcare Interoperability Resources (FHIR) standards.
 Read more about the technology behind mHero.

 mHero’s origin and ongoing use and development illustrate how the platform is flexible, scalable, and sustainable by governments in low- and middle-income countries.